fpit(4) - Linux man page

 - sets the level of debugging info reported.

-- Option "BaudRate" "38400", "19200" or "9600" (default)
+- Option "BaudRate" "38400", "19200" (default) or "9600"

 - changes the serial link speed.